querkmachine/FSFrontEndDocs/concepts/progressive-enhancement.md

 Progressive enhancement.
 What is there to say about progressive enhancement other than it is <mark>absolutely the only way in which 99% of websites should work</mark>.

-To build with progressive enhancement is to automatically include accessibility, search engine optimisation and the mobile web.
-Progressively enhanced websites are inherently more stable, with fewer bottlenecks and dependencies to accessing the really important stuff: the content.
+Progressive enhancement isn't just about making things work without JavaScript.
+To build with progressive enhancement is to automatically include considerations for accessibility, search engine optimisation and the mobile web.
+Progressively enhanced websites are inherently more stable, with fewer [bottlenecks and dependencies](http://kryogenix.org/code/browser/everyonehasjs.html) to accessing the really important stuff: the content.

 Use [Modernizr](https://modernizr.com/) to feature detect any complex functionality.
 A List Apart has a short series of articles from 2008 on [understanding](http://alistapart.com/article/understandingprogressiveenhancement), [implementing](http://alistapart.com/article/progressiveenhancementwithcss), and [working with JavaScript](http://alistapart.com/article/progressiveenhancementwithjavascript) whilst working with progressive enhancement.